Amazon::API - A generic base class for AWS Services

 You didn't read the docs and passed bad data

-amazon-api -s sqs CreateQueue
+amzn-api -s sqs CreateQueue

 The serialization of Amazon::API::Botocore::Shape isn't working

-serialize the results (or more likely requests) in the manner
+do not serialize the results (or more likely requests) in the manner

 expected.
 Requests are serialized based solely on the metadata